Wordle Guide

 Basic Rules

-- Objective: Guess the secret 5-letter word in 6 attempts or fewer
+- Goal: Find the hidden 5‑letter word in 6 tries.

-- Valid Words: Only real English words are accepted as guesses
+- Valid words: Only real words are accepted.

 Color-Coded Feedback System